 Movavi screen recording software has a scheduled recording feature.
 This feature is beneficial when you have to record a webinar, and you are away from your screen.
 You can set the time and prompt the desktop to turn it off after the scheduled time.

+It’s available for both Mac and Windows.
 It is the only software after Camtasia and Filmora to have a Chroma Key Green Screen feature.
 This means that it is possible to replace your webcam background with an image.

 Unlike Screencast-O-Matic, Movavi allows you to use system audio in the free version.
 You can also record system audio and microphone simultaneously.